-My latest favorite is crystallized Spruce needles and with those, Spruce Syrup!
+One of her favorites is crystallized Spruce needles, and with those, Spruce Syrup!

 A simple syrup is just sugar and water together in a 1:1 ratio.
-So, I boiled water and added the sugar till it dissolved, as I did for the crystallization project.
-I immersed the remaining Spruce sprigs, wood, and needles, along with the rest of the sugar mix I had used.
-Simmering on the stove, I kept it on low so I wouldn’t lose the essential oils.
+So, I boiled water and added organic cane sugar until it dissolved, just as I did for the crystallization project.
+I then immersed the remaining Spruce sprigs, wood, and needles into the sugar mix I had simmering on the stove.
+I kept it on low so I wouldn’t lose all those wonderful plant aromatics.
 I must say it smelled like something delicious was cooking!
-After a few hours, I had to add more water as it thickened!
+After a few hours, it needed more water as it thickened!
 So I added more water and left it overnight in the fridge.
 Then I simmered it again the next day till it smelled perfect and was the right consistency.

 Once it cooled, I strained out the spent needles and let it cool further before decanting it into my bottle.